 👩🍳 Key Ingredients

-- Chicken breasts: Use large boneless, skinless chicken breasts.
-Cut them in half horizontally so they cook quickly, or substitute 6 boneless chicken thighs.
+- Chicken breasts: Use large boneless, skinless chicken breasts and cut them in half horizontally into thin cutlets.
+Thin chicken cutlets cook quickly and stay tender.
+You can also substitute boneless, skinless chicken thighs.

-- Chicken broth or stock: Homemade or add a little Better Than Bouillon to canned stock for more flavor.
+- Chicken stock: Use homemade stock, boxed stock, or add a little Better Than Bouillon to store-bought stock for more flavor.

 👩🍳 Substitutions